risinglightdb/risinglight/README.md

 start an interactive shell with:

 ```
-cargo run
+cargo run           # start in debug mode
-# or start in release mode
+cargo run --release # or start in release mode
-cargo run --release
 ```

-Otherwise, see [Install, Run, and Develop RisingLight](docs/00-develop.md) for more information.
+If you meet with any build issues, see [Install, Run, and Develop RisingLight](docs/00-develop.md) for more information.
 We provide step-by-step guide on how to compile and run RisingLight from scratch.

 After successfully building RisingLight, you may import some data and run SQL queries.
 See [Running TPC-H Queries](docs/01-tpch.md).